Help! My Website has gone?

 Time

-DIY may look like the cheapest option but, is it?
-There are many ways to a website but do you have the time to move through the learning curve and put towards creating your own site?
+DIY may look like the cheapest option, but is it?
+There are many ways to create a website, but do you have the time to move through the learning curve and create your own site?

-For example, the days it rains, my internet service is super slow.
-Sometimes things on the internet just go terribly wrong and I spend hours doing something that I didn’t envisage like an SSL certificate error or a site needing a CDN that keeps going down.
+For example, my internet service is super slow on the days it rains.
+Sometimes, things on the internet go terribly wrong, and I spend hours fixing something I didn’t envisage, like an SSL certificate error or a site needing a CDN that keeps going down.

-Do you have a free 40 or so hours to put towards creating your site or is it better to use that time on your zone of genius and outsource the task to a web developer who can create a site that performs well and looks great?
+Do you have 40 or so free hours to devote to creating your site, or is it better to use that time in your zone of genius and outsource the task to a web developer who can create a site that performs well and looks great?

 Is your site as awesome as your brand?

-Web Design can look easy on all the ads for platforms like Wix but they can be a little tricky especially if you don’t have an eye for design.
-Will your design show your professional business in the correct light or will your business look 2nd rate?
+Web Design can look easy on all the ads for platforms like Wix, but it can be a little tricky, especially if you don’t have an eye for design.
+Will your design show your professional business in the correct light, or will your business look second-rate?

 Functionality, UX, UI, SEO

-Having worked in web for 30 years I know that I must commit to learning and reading about my work every day to stay up-to-date.
-Website fashions change and the way people use the internet also changes.
+Having worked in web for 30+ years, I know I must commit to learning and reading about my work daily to stay current.
+Website fashions have changed, and the way people use the internet has also changed.

 Will your design be what people want to use?
 The UX (user experience) of a website affects SEO too.
 If you have an online store and people don’t like it (poor UX) they won’t buy your product, they will go to your competitor instead.